jaredtritz/jsonsails-readthedocs/source/concepts/jslibs.rst

 JSLibs
 ======

-JSLibs are a flexible abstraction which helps developers push generalizable functionality into re-usable JavaScript libraries.
+JSLibs are a flexible abstraction to help developers move generalizable functionality into re-usable JavaScript libraries.

 Consists of